IBM/AI-on-Power-Level3/docs/Lab3/lab3-hands-on-guide.md

 13. In the pod details page, click on the Logs tab to see the pod logs.
     ![image](https://github.com/user-attachments/assets/ac49a5bb-bbf0-4ac1-9050-a88327185c18)
-14. In the log window, scroll upwards to see the name of the model against the attribute **llm_load_print_meta: general.name**
+14. In the log window, scroll upwards to see the name of the model against the attribute **llm_load_print_meta: general.name**.

     ![image](https://github.com/user-attachments/assets/a84291e2-c952-4710-a2cd-88caed8b4dd2)